Belmont Stakes Free Bets: $5,550 In Horse Racing Betting Offers

 Pletcher will be eyeing his fifth win in the final US Triple Crown horse race too and if Forte does fire also has the talented gray Tapit Trice as a backup.

-The son of Tapit will be looking to become the fifth Belmont Stakes winner to be sired by Tapit, with Tonalist, Creator, Tapwrit and Essential Quality all doing the business since 2013.
+The son of Tapit will be looking to become the fifth Belmont Stakes winner to be sired by Tapit, with Tonalist, Creator, Tapwrit and Essential Quality all doing the businnes since 2013.

 We could also see the Preakness Stakes winner National Treasure in the race, who will be running for trainer Bob Baffert and if successful will he his third win in the Belmont.